mideind/EmblaCoreFlutter/README.md

 A simple demo app that demonstrates how to use EmblaCore can viewed at [`example/lib/main.dart`](https://github.com/mideind/EmblaCoreFlutter/blob/master/example/lib/main.dart).

-To run the demo app on a device of your choice:
+To run the demo app, you must acquire an API key from [Mideind](https://mideind.is) and add it in the file [`example/lib/main.dart`].
+Then run the following command from the repo root:

 ```bash
 cd example